atybdot/csi24/README.md

-# Computer Society Of India x TSIG  | MJCET
+# Computer Society Of India | MJCET